VectorMethods

 Video-to-vector embeddings for multimodal media libraries

-Media libraries become much more valuable when teams can search by meaning, visual similarity, spoken context, and extracted metadata instead of only by filenames, folders, or manual tags.
+Media libraries become much more valuable when teams can search by meaning, visual similarity, spoken context, and extracted metadata instead of only by filenames, folders, or legacy tags.

 Video-to-vector embeddings provide that retrieval layer.
 They turn media context into a form that applications can search semantically, compare visually, and combine with structured metadata.